fritzo/pomagma/README.md

 ### Workflows

-- Plan: interpret law to decide city extents and create surveying strategies
+- Plan: interpret laws to decide city extents and create surveying strategies
 - Survey: select a region; survey it; aggregate measurements into atlas
 - Adventure: travel around Abstractland with a guide
 - Engineer: optimize vehicles based on driving history